PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 18:14:23
+Last updated: 2024-04-02 18:14:56
-Random Quote: Only do what your heart tells you. - Princess Diana
+Random Quote: The great myth of our times is that technology is communication. - Libby Larsen